freebsd/freebsd-quarterly/2020q2/ci.md

 During the second quarter of 2020, we continue working with the contributors and developers in the project for their testing needs and also keep working with external projects and companies to improve their support of FreeBSD.

 Important changes:
  * All -test jobs will run tests under `/usr/tests`, previously only x86 architectures doing this.
-See [multiarch-ci] section in this report for more information.
+See the Continuous Integration on !x86 section in this report for more information.
- * Compression algorithm of disk images at [artifact server](https://artifacts.ci.freebsd.org) has been changed to zstd for speeding up.
+ * Compression algorithm of disk images on the [artifact server](https://artifacts.ci.freebsd.org) has been changed to zstd to speed up compression and decompression.
- * The build and test results will be sent to [dev-ci mailing list](https://lists.freebsd.org/mailman/listinfo/dev-ci) soon.
-It's welcomed to subscribe and help analysis the issues.
+ * The build and test results will be sent to the [dev-ci mailing list](https://lists.freebsd.org/mailman/listinfo/dev-ci) soon.
+Feedback and help with analysis is very appreciated!

 New jobs added:
  * https://ci.freebsd.org/job/FreeBSD-head-armv7-test/